Hurts, so good! Eagles QB dominant in 24-7 win over Vikings

 “No Robins.
 We’ve got no sidekicks,” Slay said.

-Hurts had one more play for the highlight reel with just under two minutes left in the first half.
-Hurts rolled to his right and scampered toward the end zone.
-He dragged two defenders with him, lowered his head and muscled his way in for a 26-yard touchdown that sent the crowd into a frenzy.

-Jake Elliott kicked a 38-yarder and the Eagles took a 24-7 lead into halftime.
+Hurts dazzled with the 26-yard TD with 1:58 left in the half and Jake Elliott still had time to kick a 38-yarder and the Eagles took a 24-7 lead into halftime.

+“I don’t think it matters how we score as long as we’re putting points on the board,” Hurts said.

 But Cousins and wide receiver Justin Jefferson — famously passed over by the Eagles in the 2020 draft — never got anything going of substance against the Eagles and maligned defensive coordinator Jonathan Gannon.
 Slay had his second interception of the game in the fourth quarter as the scoreboard soon flashed “Big Play Slay.”

+“It felt at times, me included, like we pressed a little bit,” Vikings coach Kevin O’Connell said.

 Hurts had 50 yards rushing and 251 yards passing in the first half.
 Cousins finished the game 27 for 46 for 221 yards and three interceptions.
+His lone TD was on a 2-yard pass to Irv Smith in the second quarter.
 Jefferson had six catches for 48 yards a week after he had 184 receiving yards and two TDs in a win against Green Bay.

+“I take no matchup lightly, but he is one of the best in the world.
+I am one of the best in the world, too.
+I was looking forward to the matchup,” Slay said of Jefferson.

 PHILLY CELEBS